Academich/reagents/README.md

   7. Train product prediction models on datasets cleaned by a reagents prediction model like in step 5.

+The trained reagent and product models in the forms of `.pt` files are stored [here](https://drive.google.com/drive/folders/1weP5wG_wzd9qb3RVnCz0JjyB-TJF-5yQ).

 ## Inference
 To make predictions for reactions supplied in a .txt file as SMILES, use the following script: